Symphony Technology Group

 STG Partners, LLC (STG) is an American private equity firm and based in Menlo Park, California.
 Its predecessor, Symphony Technology Group ("Symphony") was founded in 2002 by Romesh Wadhwani, William Chisholm, and Bryan Taylor.
 In 2017, Symphony was reorganized as STG Partners.
 As of March 2025, STG Partners managed approximately $12 billion in 19 pooled investment vehicle for its clients.
 The firm itself has less than one billion dollars in assets.

 History

-In the early 2000s, Romesh Wadhwani invited William "Bill" Chisholm to join new private equity firm, Symphony Technology Group (Symphony), as a senior investment partner.
+In the early 2000s, Romesh Wadhwani invited Bill Chisholm to join new private equity firm, Symphony Technology Group (Symphony), as a senior investment partner.
 Bryan Taylor was also a co-founder of Symphony, and remained at the firm until 2004.

 In 2017, Wadhwani retired as Symphony's CEO, and the firm was reorganized as STG Partners LLC.
 Chisholm assumed the CEO and ownership role.

 In September 2021, STG Management Holdings, L.P., acquired "greater than 75%" of STG Partners.

 The firm maintains offices in Bangalore, India, London, England, and Menlo Park, California.
 Stephen Henkenmeier is STG's managing director and CFO.

 In March 2025, STG Partners reported $12 billion in assets under management (AUM), a slight increase from $11.7 billion AUM in 2024.

 In addition, Symphony Technology Group, which maintains an inter-company relationship with STG Partners, reported approximately $341 million AUM in March 2025.